Traffic Ticket Attorney

 d.
 Forty miles per hour on open mountain highways;

 e.
-Forty-five miles per hour for all single rear axle vehicles in the business of transporting trash that exceed twenty thousand pounds, where higher speeds are posted;
+Forty-five miles per hour for all single rear axle vehicles in the business of transporting trash that exceeds twenty thousand pounds, where higher speeds are posted;

 f.
 Fifty-five miles per hour on other open highways which are not on the interstate system and are not surfaced, four-lane freeways or expressways;

 g.
-Sixty-five miles per hour on surfaced, four-lane highways which are on the interstate system or are freeways or expressways; and
+Sixty-five miles per hour on surfaced, four-lane highways that are on the interstate system or are freeways or expressways; and

 h.
 Any speed not in excess of a speed limit designated by an official traffic control device.